 If categorizing is not enough, you can classify your tickets even further by adding custom fields (particularly, the "drop-down list" type) that would allow "multi-dimensional" categorizing.
 For example:

-In many ticketing apps (including Jitbit's) you can also add "tags" to your tickets.
+In many ticketing apps (including ours) you can also add "tags" to your tickets.
 You might ask, how "tags" are different from "categories"?
-Simple - a ticket can have multiple tags assigned to it.
+Very simple - a ticket can have multiple tags assigned to it.
 You can use tags for both external and internal tracking.
 For example, here at Jitbit Software we have a special automation rule, which adds the "overdue" tag when a ticket becomes past due.

-Jitbit Helpdesk is famous for its automation engine that can - among other features - work with ticket categories.
+Many help desk apps offer some soft of "trigger - action" macros, that work automatically.
+Including Jitbit Helpdesk of course, which is famous for its automation engine that can - among other features - work with ticket categories.
 For example, you can assign a category to a ticket automatically, based on keywords and/or keyphrases found in the ticket's subject or body.
 Vice versa - you can perform various "actions" based on ticket category - like, "if a new ticket arrives to Category X - send an extra notification to John Doe".

-In Jitbit Helpdesk user permissions are closely tied to ticket categories.
-The phrase "User A has permissions for Category X" means that:
+In Jitbit Helpdesk you can control permissions for both agents and customers.
+The phrase "Agent A has permissions for Category X" usually means that:

 by Alex.
 CEO, founder